gozdemadendere/My_Portfolio_Projects/Gans Data Engineering Project/README.md

 ## GANS | Data Pipeline with API's and Amazon AWS

+📌 My Medium article about this project: [Data Engineering Pipeline with Python](https://medium.com/@gozdebarin/data-engineering-pipeline-with-python-fb4a23e79af)

-### 1. PROJECT OBJECTIVES & OVERVIEW
+### Project Objectives & Overview
-#### 1.1.
-INTRODUCTION
+#### 1. Business Problem
 Gans is a startup developing an e-scooter-sharing system.

+It aims to operate in the most populated cities all around the world.
+In each city, it will have hundreds of e-scooters parked on the streets and allow users to rent them by the minute.

+#### 2. Purpose of the Project

-My task was to collect data from external sources that can potentially help Gans to predict e-scooter movement.
+The aim of this project is to collect data from external sources that can potentially help Gans to predict e-scooter movement.

-The purpose of this project is to learn dealing with API's and JSON files.
-Data had to be requested, structured, and visualized.
-First a database is built in mySQL Workbench based on the data.
-Then the scripts are transferred to the cloud (Amazon Web Services) and scheduled to be executed every 24 hours.
-Iteratively, an SQL database of weather and flight-information is built in the cloud.

-📢📢📢 There is a Medium article about this project at:

-#### 1.2.
-STEPS OF THE PROJECT
-The main objective of my project is to learn the data engineering process which contains:
+#### 3. Steps of the Project

-- Collect data: data collection via web scraping or Application Programming Interfaces (APIs)
+- Data Collection: collect data via web scraping or API (Application Programming Interfaces)
-- Set up a local database on MySQL: a database creation in MySQL for data storage
+- Data Storage: create a Database on a local MySQL instance and store the collected data there
-- Create a Data Pipeline to the Cloud: use Amazon Web Services (AWS) to move the pipeline to the cloud
+- Pipeline to the Cloud: use Amazon Web Services (AWS) to move the pipeline to the cloud
-- Automate the Data Pipeline: automate the whole data collection and storage process
+- Pipeline Automation: automate the whole data collection and storage process

-#### 1.3.
-DATASET
+#### 4. Data Collection

-The data gathered is freely available:
+The data is collected from:

-Cities Data -> Wikipedia
+- Cities Data -> Wikipedia

-Weather Data -> OpenWeatherMap
+- Weather Data -> OpenWeatherMap

-Airports Data -> Rapid API (AeroBox)
+- Airports Data -> Rapid API (AeroBox)

-Flights Data -> Rapid API (AeroBox)
+- Flights Data -> Rapid API (AeroBox)

-#### 1.4.
-METHODS & TECHNOLOGIES
-🔹 Methods Used

-API-Calls

-Data Engineering

-Data Visualization

-Cloud Computin

-Cloud Database

-🔹 Technologies

-Python

-Pandas

-BeautifulSoup

-Jupyter Notebook

-Requests (api)

-Matplotlib

-Amazon Webservices

-SQL

-Sqlalchemy
+#### 5. Technical Skills

+- Python (BeautifulSoup, Pandas, Seaborn, Matplotlib)
+- Requests (API) & Web Scraping
+- Amazon Web Services (AWS)
+- SQL, SQLAlchemy (Connect Python with MySQL)

+#### 6. Project Summary

+The automated data pipeline in the cloud was implemented in the following steps:

+- Web scraping on a website (Wikipedia) to collect demographic data
+- Using APIs to collect weather, airport, and flight data (OpenWeatherMap & AeroDataBox APIs)
+- Creating a database on a local MySQL instance to store data from various data sources
+- Moving the script and data to the cloud using Amazon Web Services (AWS) and automating the data development pipeline